 - It’s worth venturing just a little past the overlook to escape the crowds, even if you do not plan to hike.

 - There is no cell phone signal at Peyto Lake.
-The next closes point for good cell phone coverage is at Lake Louise.
+The next closest point for good cell phone coverage is at Lake Louise.

 Peyto Lake is just off the famous Icefields Parkway, so there are plenty of other beautiful places nearby.
 To name a few are: